Peanuts are one of the most delicious and healthiest snacks but can peanuts raise your cholesterol levels?

 Several studies have reported that diabetes can increase the risk of heart disease by many folds.
 High blood sugar can cause damage to blood vessels and nerves that control the heart.
 Research has shown that eating peanuts is linked to a lower risk of type 2 diabetes.

 Peanuts can help manage weight

-Peanuts are rich in monosaturated fats and calories, but eating peanuts in the right amounts can aid in weight loss.
-Peanuts are rich in good-quality protein, carbohydrates, and fibre.
+Rich in monosaturated fats and calories, peanuts in the right amounts can aid in weight loss.
+Peanuts are also rich in good-quality protein, carbohydrates, and fiber.
 It can keep you satiated for a long time and help you avoid unnecessary food cravings.
 Furthermore, peanuts aid in boosting your metabolism and improving your core strength.

-Peanuts are one of the most widely consumed snacks, either in the form of nuts or peanut butter or chutney.
-Some like it roasted, some salted and some boiled.
+Peanuts are one of the most widely consumed snacks, either in the form of nuts or peanut butter, or chutney.
+Some like it roasted, some salted, and some boiled.
 There are different ways of including this healthy snack in your diet.
-So, unless you are allergic to the nuts, make sure to take a handful of peanuts every day or at least 5 times a week.
-It will not only keep your heart healthy but also your metabolism strong, weight under control and skin young!
+So, unless you are allergic to nuts, make sure to take a handful of peanuts every day or at least 5 times a week.
+It will not only keep your heart healthy but also your metabolism strong, your weight under control, and your skin young!